AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 stable under stronger perturbations.
 The same base model and the same $\sigma$ process both images.

-This raises a new question:
+The contrast raises a new question:

 **Which parts of randomized smoothing can adapt to the model or the input without breaking the certificate?**